Unions pan U.S., Mexican response to Canada labour standards proposal for NAFTA

 "You can't sign a free trade deal where you've already lost half a million manufacturing jobs.
 The United States has lost a heck of a lot more than that.
 It's clear where the industry is investing — it's crystal clear."

-Freeland is hosting U.S. Trade Representative Robert Lighthizer and Mexican Economy Minister ldefonso Guajardo for a dinner meeting Tuesday night on the eve of the final day of talks in the national capital.
+Freeland was hosting U.S. Trade Representative Robert Lighthizer and Mexican Economy Minister ldefonso Guajardo for a dinner meeting Tuesday night before the talks wrap up Wednesday.

-The third of seven planned rounds ends Wednesday with the goal of finishing by the end of the year becoming more elusive by the hour.
+Since the Canadian iteration of the talks began Saturday, the goal of finishing by the end of the year has grown more elusive by the hour.

 Freeland, Lighthizer and Guajardo hold a series of meetings Wednesday, but the major issues will be pushed forward into a fourth round in the coming weeks.